Illustration of woman blending fruits

 Mobile Units

 Mobile Food Units (ie. Food Trucks) are defined as readily movable food service establishments.
-A Permanent Food Establishment Plan and Menu Application, Permit Application, and applicable fees are required for Mobile Units.
+A Plan and Menu Review Application, Permit Application, and applicable fees are required for Mobile Units.
 Section 10 of the Food Establishment Plan and Menu Review Process specifically addresses Mobile Unit permitting.

 A servicing area, commissary, and toilet facilities for food workers will be required components of the Plan and Menu Review Application.
 A servicing area is used to service, clean, sanitize, supply and maintain the mobile unit.
 A commissary is an approved food establishment which provides for storage, preparation, portioning, or packaging of food for service elsewhere.
 If you are not the owner of the servicing area, commissary, or toilet facilities, you will need a written agreement/lease with the owner.